Hellscreamz/address-book-app/README.md

-# Address Book Application
+# Pulse Properties Application

-This is a simple Address Book application built with NestJS, GraphQL, and TypeORM (PostgreSQL).
+This is a simple Pulse Properties application built with NestJS, GraphQL, and TypeORM (PostgreSQL).

 ## Table of Contents